Skip to main content

 On the other hand, certain foods and drinks can help soothe the digestive system and should be included in the diet:

-- Lean Proteins: Chicken, turkey, or tofu can be easier to digest than red meats or fatty proteins.
+5. Lean Proteins: Chicken, turkey, eggs, or tofu are often easier to digest than high-fat meats.

 Conclusion